codeafrik/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10. File 9-divide_and_rule prints the result of POWER divided by DIVIDE, followed by a new line.

 POWER and DIVIDE are environment variables

+11. File 10-love_exponent_breath displays the result of BREATH to the power LOVE

+BREATH and LOVE are environment variables
+The script should display the result, followed by a new line